Comprehensive Eye Care

 To maintain good vision and to keep your eyes healthy, it is important to have routine eye exams.
-For those with stable vision and without any eye disease, having routine eye exams every two years is important.
-At this exam your eyes will be dilated so the doctor can see into your retina.
-Your vision will be checked and you will be screened for eye diseases or disorders.
-If further testing is required a more comprehensive exam and possible testing will be scheduled.
+Although, for those with stable vision and without any eye disease, having routine eye exams every two years is important.
+In addition, at this exam, your eyes will be dilated so the doctor can see into your retina.
+Your vision will be checked and you will be screened note only for eye diseases.
+But also for disorders.
+If further testing is required, a more comprehensive exam and possible testing will be scheduled.
 Comprehensive eye care is so very important to your eye health.

 Preparing for the Exam

-When you call to make an eye appointment at Regional Eye Associates, please be prepared to describe any current vision problem(s).
-In addition, it is important to ask if your up coming eye examination will affect your vision temporarily and if you will need someone to drive you home.
-You may also want to ask about the cost of the exam.
-For one thing, to make sure your insurance plan will cover your visit, and how payment is handled.
+When you call to make an eye appointment at Regional Eye Associates.
+Please be prepared to describe any current vision problem(s).
+In addition, it is important to ask if your up coming eye examination will affect your vision temporarily.
+Especially if you will need someone to drive you home.
+Also, you may want to ask about the cost of the exam.
+For one thing, to make sure your insurance plan will cover your visit.
+Or how payment is handled.

 - Symptoms of current eye problems (flashes of light, difficulty seeing at night, temporary double vision, loss of vision)